aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Player UI/Confirmation handling/SelectEnemy.md

 ## Input 4 (confirm)
 A `Confirm` sound is played on `sounds[10]` followed by `target` being set to `option`.

-What happens after depends on the `currentchoice` (nothing happen if it's not among these `Actions`).
+What happens after depends on the [currentchoice](../Actions.md) (nothing happen if it's not among these `Actions`).

 ### `Attack`
-A [DoAction](../../Battle%20flow/Action%20coroutines/DoAction.md) action coroutine is started changing to an [uncontrolled flow](../../Battle%20flow/Update%20flows/Uncontrolled%20flow.md) on `playerdata[currentturn].battleentity` using -1 as the action id.
+A [DoAction](../../Battle%20flow/Action%20coroutines/DoAction.md) action coroutine is started changing to an [uncontrolled flow](../../Battle%20flow/Update%20flows/Uncontrolled%20flow.md) on `playerdata[currentturn].battleentity` using -1 as the action id (the basic attack id).

 ### `Item`
 CheckItemUse is called with the `selecteditem` which ends starting a [UseItem](../../Battle%20flow/Action%20coroutines/UseItem.md) action coroutine changing to an [uncontrolled flow](../../Battle%20flow/Update%20flows/Uncontrolled%20flow.md).